This Tofu Po’Boy sandwich is a remake of a sandwich I loved ordering from one of my favorite places to eat in central Kentucky, Windy Corner Market.

 With tofu fresh on the mind, I met friends at Windy Corner Market on the outskirts of Lexington for a holiday lunch a few weeks ago.
-I’ve written before about this wonderful, must-try establishment serving up local foods.
+I’ve already written about this wonderful, must-try establishment serving up local foods.
 On my most recent visit, I branched out to try the Tofu Boy for Topher.
 As the menu describes, “Crispy fried tofu in Black Jack Barbecue Sauce stacked with Earthy Crunchy Slaw, tomatoes, pickles and our special sauce.”

 Despite the mediocre iPhone picture, I assure you it was delicious.

-Tofu Po’Boy with Barbeque Cole Slaw
+Tofu Po’Boy with Barbecue Cole Slaw

-6 pieces of tofu about 1 ½ inches wide & ½ inch thick
+- 6 pieces of tofu about 1 ½ inches wide & ½ inch thick

-1 tsp olive oil
+- 1 teaspoon olive oil

-1 cup green cabbage, thinly sliced
+- 1 cup green cabbage, thinly sliced

-1 cup purple cabbage, thinly sliced
+- 1 cup purple cabbage, thinly sliced

-2 green onions, sliced
+- 2 green onions, sliced

-1 tbsp mayonnaise
+- 1 tablespoon mayonnaise

-Salt and pepper to taste
+- Salt and pepper to taste

-12 in baguette or bun
+- 12 inch baguette or bun

-Prepare the tofu by using the instructions at Taste HongKong.
+- Prepare the tofu by using the instructions at Taste HongKong.

-In a bowl, combine the cabbages and green onion.
+- In a bowl, combine the cabbages and green onion.
 In a separate bowl, whisk together the mayo and bbq sauce.
 Pour the sauce over the cabbage and toss to coat.
 Salt and pepper to taste.